 Nail fungus symptoms

-As I said earlier, white spots on nails is one fungal toenail symptom.
+As we mentioned earlier, white spots on nails is one fungal toenail symptom.
 But it's not the only one.
 In most cases, a fungal infection will only affect one of your toenails.
 (If your symptoms are linked to psoriasis, several nails could be involved.)
 Other warning signs of a fungal infection include a thick nail.
 Instead of white spots on the toenail, you could notice a yellow tinge to the affected digit.
 And you could even develop an odor that wafts off the nail.

 You see, psoriasis is an inflammatory skin condition.
 It develops when your immune system targets your own skin cells, triggering symptoms all over your skin and nails.
 (The most common symptoms affect your skin.
 You'll notice scaly red patches that we call plaques.)